andywdahl/rgwas/README.md

 In case/control datasets with multiple measured secondary traits, it is possible to specifically learn subtypes of only the cases in Step 1.
 This is especially useful for case-only secondary traits (e.g. drug response, or tumor features).

 In this scenario, the above interaction tests are meaningless, as subtype status is perfectly collinear with case/control status.
 Instead, we propose tests based on multinomial logistic regression.
 This enables testing whether a covariate differentially pushes people towards a particular disease subtype.
 For example, BMI is likely a more salient risk factor for type 2 diabetes than type 1 diabetes.

+In this case, the above `droptest` and `interxn_test` should be replaced by `droptest_mlr` and `interxn_test_mlr`, respectively.

 Note: This approach is susceptible to detecting disease-irrelevant differences between subtypes, e.g. [hair color-based subtypes of T2D](https://www.nature.com/articles/ng.3751).